-Aerosol data were filtered to remove the significant influence of ship exhaust to achieve a dataset reflective of background aerosol loading.
-Filtering was performed by

-- removal of data when relative wind directions were between 150 and 270° (assuming 0° is the bow of the ship).
-The influence of recirculated ship exhaust was also considered by analysis of ozone (O_3) concentrations (Klekociuk et al., 2015) and back-trajectories.
-The absence of any significant decreases in O_3 , which is titrated out by NO_x in the ship exhaust, confirmed that recirculation did not affect our data set. - 15 CN_3 and CN{10} data can be used to calculate other parameters that are useful for data interpretation.
+Aerosol data were filtered to remove the significant influence of ship exhaust to achieve a data set reflective of background aerosol loading.
+Filtering was performed by removal of data when relative wind directions were between 150 and 270° (assuming 0° is the bow of the ship).
+The influence of recirculated ship exhaust was also considered by analysis of ozone (O_3) concentrations (Klekociuk et al., 2015) and back trajectories.
+The absence of any significant decreases in O_3 , which is titrated out by NO_x in the ship exhaust, confirmed that recirculation did not affect our data set.

+CN_3 and CN{10} data can be used to calculate other parameters that are useful for data interpretation.
 Taking the difference between these two measurements resulted in the number concentration of nanoparticles (3-10 nm; CN{3-10}) recently formed from gas-to-particle conversion.
-The parameter ($CN_3 - CN{10}$)/ CN{10} has been shown before (Warren and Seinfeld, 1985; Covert et al., 1992) to allow new particle formation to be easily distinguished from background concentrations and has also been calculated for the current dataset.
+The parameter $(CN_3-CN{10})\,/\,CN{10}$ has been shown before (Warren and Seinfeld, 1985; Covert et al., 1992) to allow new particle formation to be easily distinguished from background concentrations and has also been calculated for the current data set

 Although the size information available from these measurements is basic, it is sufficient to estimate the growth rate using established equations (Kulmala et al., 2004).
-These equations result in good approximations under the assumption that the calculation period uses data measured within a single air-mass - a good assumption in this case, as will be demonstrated later.
+These equations result in good approximations under the assumption that the calculation period uses data measured within a single air mass - a good assumption in this case, as will be demonstrated later.
 Using this calculation, growth is found to occur in situ if changes in the number concentration of particles larger than 10 nm were delayed relative to changes in the number concentration of 3-10 nm particles.

-2.3 Trace gas measurements
+2.3 Trace-gas measurements

 Measurements of various trace gases occurred during both ocean and sea ice sections of the voyage.
-Sample inlets for these measurements were located fore of the exhaust at approximately 18 m a.s.l.
-This position meant that winds between 60 and 190° (assuming 0° is the how of the chip) campled chip exhaust directly.
-These values were

-5 suming 0° is the bow of the ship) sampled ship exhaust directly.
+Sample inlets for these measurements were located fore of the exhaust at approximately 18 ma.s.l.
+This position meant that winds between 60 and 190° (assuming 0° is the bow of the ship) sampled ship exhaust directly.
 These values were filtered out using wind direction and wind speed (< 5 knots) data.

-One minute averages of in situ O_3 (Schofield et al., 2014b) were measured with a dual cell ultraviolet ozone analyser (Thermoelectron 49C), sampling through a particle filtered 30 m length of $\frac{1}{4}^{"}$ Teflon tube.
+One minute averages of in situ O_3 (Galbally et al., 2014) were measured with a dual cell ultraviolet ozone analyser (Thermoelectron 49C), sampling through a particle filtered 30 m length of 1/4'' Teflon tube.
 The instrument was calibrated to a traceable ozone standard before and after the voyage, and zeroed weekly during the voyage using an inline O_3 scrubber for 30 min.